 The gastric sleeve is a very safe procedure when performed by a skilled and experienced surgeon.
-The surgeons at Memorial Advanced Surgery have performed thousands of these procedures.
+The surgeons at MASJax have performed thousands of these procedures.
 Nationally, the risk of death associated with a gastric sleeve is about .5% which is equivalent to a routine gallbladder removal.
 Other than the risks inherent to any surgical procedure, there are a few specific risks of the gastric sleeve that will be discussed during your consultation with one of our surgeons.

 Is the Gastric Sleeve Effective?
 How Much Weight Will I Lose?